Jargey/FAFU/README.md

 # FAFU
-this is a testing model for someone
+The construction, debugging, application and promotion of the random forest model and deep learning model for Agrocybe aegerita.